 You spent a ton of money to get your home and that makes it a huge investment opportunity.
 Every time you make a payment, you gain equity in your home.
 Your equity grows even faster in an environment where home values are rising, as they are now.

-That equity can be converted into cash to unlock the true investment potential of your home.
-It can be used to pay off home improvements, augment a college fund or give your retirement fund a boost.
-In this post, we’ll go over your options for making your equity work for you, including home equity loans and cash-out refinances.
+Home equity loans and cash-out refinances allow you to access that value, or your home equity, to unlock the true investment potential of your home.
+They can be used to pay off home improvements, augment a college fund, consolidate debt or give your retirement fund a boost.

 Home Equity Loans

-The upside to this is that you have the option to go with a fixed payment.
-That way, your payment never changes, and you know what you’re getting.
+While there may be limits set by lenders or investors regarding how much of your existing equity you can take a loan against, you have the option to go with a fixed payment.
+That way, your payment never changes and you know what you’re getting.

 Home equity loans also give you the flexibility to hold onto the existing rate and term of your primary mortgage if you’re happy with it.
 Some would rather have the flexibility of paying on a separate loan rather than touch their primary mortgage.

-If you’re looking to purchase a home, sometimes people will choose to take a primary mortgage and then use a secondary mortgage so they can bring their total equity down to 80% and avoid paying for mortgage insurance.
-It depends on the client, but doing this may sometimes be cheaper than the mortgage insurance policy.
-Be aware that if you’re going to do this, your lender may require you to make a slightly higher down payment (e.g. 10% or more) in order to have the option to take a second mortgage on a purchase.
+If you’re looking to purchase a home, there is the option to take out a primary mortgage and then use a secondary mortgage to bring your total equity down to 80% and avoid paying for mortgage insurance.
+This may sometimes be cheaper than the mortgage insurance policy.
+Be aware that if you’re going to do this, your lender may require you to make a slightly higher down payment (e.g. 10% or more) in order to have the option to take a second mortgage.

-The reasoning for this is that lenders assume that you’re going to make the payment on your primary mortgage first.
-The lender that made the home equity loan also gets a lien on your house, but the primary lender’s lien takes precedence.
+Your home equity loan lender gets a lien on your house, but the primary lender’s lien takes precedence.
 In exchange for the additional risk, the lender on the second mortgage will charge you more.

 Additionally, home equity loans taken out to do things other than build, buy or improve your home don’t feature tax-deductible interest after the 2017 tax year.